elastic/ecs/rfcs/text/0035-tty-output.md

 - process.io.bytes_skipped.offset (type: number)
 - process.io.bytes_skipped.length (type: number)

+Two new fields will be added to the process.tty object to track terminal window size
+- process.tty.lines (type: long, the height of the terminal)
+- process.tty.columns (type: long, the max character width of each line)

 Possible future additions to support non utf-8 data:
 - process.io.bytes (type: binary, a single base64 encoded string)